-- Registered Neighborhood Organizations (RNOs): To date, staff has received one letter of support from the University Hills North RNO. - Other Public Comment: To date, staff has received 34 letters of support and 11 letters of opposition for this application.
-Each letter of opposition specifically references 4640, 4700, 4770 East Iliff Avenue.
-In general, the opposition centers around a reduction in future maximum building height established by the Near Southeast Area Plan.
+- Registered Neighborhood Organizations (RNOs): To date, staff has received one letter of support from the University Hills North RNO. - Other Public Comment: To date, staff has received 51 letters of support and 22 letters of opposition for this application.
+Many of the letters of opposition specifically reference 4640, 4700, 4770 East Iliff Avenue.
+In general, the opposition centers around a reduction in future maximum building height established by the Near Southeast Area Plan. - Mediation Summary: Councilmember Kendra Black, property owners of 4640, 4700, and 4770 East Iliff Avenue, and representatives of the University Hills North Registered Neighborhood Organization participated in free mediation services performed by a third-party, neutral facilitator.
+All parties participated in good faith to work towards a solution to resolve the concerns of the Iliff property owners but ultimately an agreement was not reached.
+Details of the meetings are included in the Mediation Summary attached to this Staff Report.